-More and more people are turning to CBD to get better sleep, but does it really make you tired?
-Some people say it makes them feel more energetic, so what gives?
+According to a Consumer Reports survey, around 10% of people who try CBD say they do so to help them get a better sleep and improve sleep quality.
+More and more people are turning to CBD to get more restful sleep, but does CBD make you tired?
+Some people say it actually makes them feel more energetic, so what gives?
+Can both things really be true?
+And if so, how is that even possible?

-CBD and Sleepiness: Does CBD Make You Feel Tired?
+CBD and Sleepiness: Does CBD Make You Tired?

 To understand how CBD may or may not make a person feel tired, it’s important to have a better understanding of how CBD and other cannabinoids interact with the endocannabinoid system.